organisciak/dissertation/document/5_design_objective.md

 <!--Why study Pinterest?-->
-i\newthought{Pinterest is a novel website} for studying ways to incorporate crowdsourced information into web retrieval.
+\newthought{Pinterest is a novel site} for studying crowdsourcing in the context of retrieval.
 This study, concerned with the methodology of crowdsourcing, is not dependent on Pinterest, but Pinterest is nonetheless an appropriate site to underpin it.
 Structurally, it resembles the archival form of many library and museum systems, albeit at a larger scale, it is itself a product of [volunteer] crowdsourcing, and it deals in the type of sparse, simple content that crowdsourcing is appropriate for.

  * The organizational form of Pinterest, grouping documents into curated lists called 'boards', is a interface pattern that is relevant to many forms of information repository.
    Social OPACs, for example, allow library patrons to collect books into similarly uncontrolled lists.
  * Pinterest contains very little information about the source web document.
-   It is feasible to crawl the full text of the source, but as it stands, a Pinterest 'pin' alone offers a record of a _human's interpretation_ of the source.
+   It is feasible to crawl the full text of the source, but as it stands, a Pinterest 'pin' alone offers a record of a _single person's interpretation_ of the source.
-   It is simple, and helps us avoid confounding the focus on crowd contributions.
  * Since the primary form of Pinterest document is a human reaction to a web document, the user contributions on the site may have possible future use for web retrieval.
  * For the purpose of this study, collecting relevance judgments for retrieved pins, the image-centric form is the type of task that crowds should be capable at.
-   Good tasks should focus on one thing, with little context switching [@_guidelines_2014], and understanding an image is a quick, natural activity for people.^[Even when it is not so for machines (TODO citation].
+   Good tasks should focus on one thing, with little context switching [@_guidelines_2014], and understanding an image is a quick, natural activity for people [@von_ahn_games_2006].

 Finally, Pinterest is an interesting but understudied website.
 Demographically there is a female skew, interesting precisely it counter-balances the typical male-heavy community demographic.